Vivekanandbs/M1_MilkManagement_Util/1_Requirements/README.md

 Strength : Innovative, User-friendly.

-Weakness : Cost of system increases when there is need for more database.
+Weakness : Cost of system increases when the features increase.

-Opportunities : Most of the rural area Dairies and milkmen use pen and paper for keeping the record of their daily transactions.
-A technology based recording of these would help people to maintain records clearly and neatly and it would give easy access to them.
+Opportunities : Most of the rural area milkmen use pen and paper for keeping the record of their daily transactions.
+A technology based calculation of these would help people to plan accordingly and keep note of it.

 Threats : Slower growth in an innovation always threat for the opportunities in this dynamic world.

 # 4’W and 1’H

-What : Milk dairy report management.
+What : Milk Cost calculation.

-Where : Milk Diaries.
+Where : Milkmen.

-When : Need for record maintenance.
+When : Need for claculation.

 Who : Management and Milkmen.

-How : Takes the quantity of milk as input and stores the additional calculated data.
+How : Takes the quantity of milk as input and stores calculates data.